Cancel anytime

 History and Background

-Lear Corporation was founded in 1917 as American Metal Products in Detroit, initially manufacturing tubular, stamped and welded auto parts.
-It transitioned to seating in the 1980s and grew through acquisitions to become a leading automotive supplier.
+Lear Corporation was founded in 1917 as American Metal Products in Detroit, Michigan.
+Initially focused on manufacturing tubular, stamped, and welded assemblies, the company transitioned to automotive seating in the 1980s.
+Through strategic acquisitions and organic growth, Lear has become a leading global supplier of automotive seating and E-Systems.

 Core Business Areas

-- Seating: Designs, develops, engineers, and manufactures complete seating systems, including frames, mechanisms, foams, trim, and fabrics for automotive and commercial vehicle manufacturers.
+- Seating: Designs, develops, and manufactures complete seating systems, including frames, mechanisms, trim, and foam.
+These systems are supplied to automotive manufacturers globally.

 Leadership and Structure